nocomplexity/FreeAndOpenMachineLearning/preface.rst

 In the journey on learning how to apply machine learning for real business use cases many books turned out to be either too theoretical, or too much focused on programming machine learning algorithms.
 As an IT architect I missed the overall machine learning architecture picture from a typical IT architecture point of view.
 So business, information, application, infrastructure, security and privacy perspective.
 This publication fills up that gap.

 Applying machine learning should be easy and simple.
-When barriers for using machine learning technology are lowered many more great applications will be developed for the benefit for everyone.
+When barriers for using machine learning technology are lowered many more great applications can be developed for the benefit for everyone.
 This publication makes the complex field of machine learning frameworks, software and applications simpler to use for real business use cases.
 Creating meaningful machine learning applications in a already complex context is another discipline than creating and understanding the often complex machine learning algorithms.
 So this publication is for everyone who is short on time but is dedicated to make use of machine learning capabilities.

 This publication is not an end, but is constructed as an continuous effort to provide usable open and non commercial information for applying machine learning technology.
 You can join this project too.
 See the HELP section in this book.

 This publication was only possible with the help of you!
 If you have a suggestion or correction, please send an email to info [at] bm-support [dot] org.
-Ik will add you to the contributor list, unless you ask to be omitted.
+I add you to the contributor list, unless you ask to be omitted.